idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 ---

 ## Figures
-When writing documentation is customary to reference figures within text by number.
+When writing documentation it is customary to reference figures within text by number.
 To create a numbered figure use the `!figure` markdown syntax.
 This syntax operates nearly identically to the `!image` syntax with two exceptions.

 !figure docs/media/memory_logger-plot_multi.png width=250px caption=The numbered prefix is automatically applied to the caption. id=fig:memory_logger

 First, the caption will automatically be prefixed with the figure number (e.g., Figure \ref{fig:dark_mode}).
 The numbering begins at one and is reset on each page.
-The prefix "Figure" can be modified with by setting the "prefix" option.
+The prefix "Figure" can be modified by setting the "prefix" option.

 !figure docs/media/memory_logger-darkmode.png width=250px id=fig:dark_mode prefix=Fig. caption=The "prefix" setting changes the text that proceeds the number.